harshit-mishr/FitnessWebsite/README.md

 Technologies Used
 The fitness website is built using HTML, CSS, and JavaScript, and is designed to be mobile-responsive and accessible on a variety of devices.

-Contributing
-Contributions to the fitness website project are welcome and encouraged.
-Users can submit suggestions, bug reports, or feature requests via the website's contact form.

-License
-This fitness website project is licensed under the MIT License.
-Users are free to use and modify the website for personal or commercial purposes, with attribution to the original project.